 Avena Botanicals' staff is a collaborative team based in Midcoast Maine.
 Some of us were born and raised in Maine and others moved here because of the beauty and quiet.
-We are herbalists, gardeners, healers, professional artists, writers, teachers, parents, hikers, meditators, yoga practitioners, bee-keepers, local food enthusiasts, and more.
+We are herbalists, gardeners, healers, professional artists, writers, teachers, parents, hikers, meditators, yoga practitioners, beekeepers, local food enthusiasts, and more.

-Deb's passion for plants, gardens and healing and her commitment to sharing herbal knowledge with others is central to her work.
+Deb's passion for plants, gardens and wellness and her commitment to sharing herbal knowledge with others is central to her work.
 She frequently is a guest-lecturer at various conferences as well as an instructor for botany and horticulture students, garden clubs, and medical students.
 In 2005, People, Places and Plants magazine named Deb as one of the 50 most influential gardeners in the Northeast.Read More

-Over seven hundred pounds of fresh, hand-gathered medicinal herbs come into Avena's drying rooms annually and are immediately weighed and laid onto large screens.
+Over seven hundred pounds of fresh, hand-gathered herbs come into Avena's drying rooms annually and are immediately weighed and laid onto large screens.
 Most of these herbs are grown in Avena's three-acre gardens.
 We also collect a few herbs from nearby islands and meadows.

 Avena's gardens have been purposefully planted with protective hedgerows and flowering plants that offer nectar and pollen to dozens of pollinators.
 Shimmering ruby-throated hummingbirds and various butterflies, honey bees and native bees fill our gardens with an array of colors, sounds, and personalities.
 The presence of pollinators fills our hearts with joy and gratitude.

 "Those who dwell among the beauties and mysteries